 The desperation that accompanies consumer debt can make individuals vulnerable to predatory companies promising quick fixes or free government debt relief programs.
 These often involve debt settlement which, while potentially lowering the principal, comes with significant risks.

-• Always verify a company’s credentials and reviews.
-Consult Investopedia for unbiased explanations of debt relief programs and their implications.
+debt relief. - Always verify a company’s credentials and reviews.
+Consult Investopedia for unbiased explanations of

 Mistake 5: Overlooking the True Cost of Loans (Beyond Interest Rates)